evemcj/q2/README.md

 # q2
-yes no could be correct
+yes no colour could be correct